JacopoPan/a-minimalist-guide/AppendixA-Ubuntu18-and-NVIDIA-Drivers-on-P52.md

 **Important**: at boot time, enter the Lenovo P52's BIOS pressing `Enter`, then `F1`

+**NOTE 1:** These instructions were tested on a machine with UEFI BIOS Version 1.37, if you have an older BIOS, **update it** [(link)](https://pcsupport.lenovo.com/hn/en/products/laptops-and-netbooks/thinkpad-p-series-laptops/thinkpad-p52-type-20m9-20ma/downloads/ds504024-bios-update-utility-bootable-cd-for-windows-10-64-bit-linux-thinkpad-p52-p72) before changing any of the settings: black screen problems have been fixed up to version 1.18 [(changelog)](https://download.lenovo.com/pccbbs/mobiles/n2cuj11w.txt)

 1. Under the `Config` menu, enter the `Display` submenu
 - Set `Graphic Device` to `Discrete Graphics` (and not `Hybrid Graphics`)⁠—this will prevent crashes during the installation
 2. Under the `Security` menu, enter the `Secure Boot` submenu
 - Set `Secure Boot` to `Disabled`⁠—this will let you install NVIDIA graphic drivers

 Install Ubuntu 18 (if possible, use Wi-Fi to "download updates and install 3rd party software" during the process)

+**NOTE 2 [2021 Update]:** If you are installing Ubuntu 20.04 instead, ignore the next 2 lines and ski to "Software & Updates" -> "Additional Drivers" to install the newest proprietary driver

 At the time of the **first login**, click the gear icon besides "Sign in"; choose "Ubuntu on [Wayland](https://wiki.ubuntu.com/Wayland)"